Neurotech-Hub/KepecsBridge_v2/README.md

 ## Setup

+1. **Board Selection**
+   - In Arduino IDE, select Tools -> Board -> esp32 -> Adafruit Feather ESP32-S3 2MB PSRAM
+   - If not listed, ensure ESP32 board package is installed

+2. **Upload Process**
+   - If device is in deep sleep, enter boot mode:
+     1. Hold the Boot button
+     2. Press and release the Reset button
+     3. Release the Boot button
-1. Upload sketch to ESP32
+   - Upload sketch to ESP32
-2. Open Serial Monitor at 115200 baud
+   - Open Serial Monitor at 115200 baud
-3. Run `cal` command to calibrate
+   - Run `cal` command to calibrate
-4. Use other commands to control motors
+   - Use other commands to control motors

 ## Safety